8 days from £1395pp plus international flights.

 7 nights accommodation on a twin share basis comprising 2 nights at Terraco das Quitandas and 5 nights at Nuarro Lodge; meals as specified; road transfer from Nampula airport to Mozambique Island; road transfer from Mozambique Island to Nuarro Lodge; road transfer from Nuarro Lodge to Nampula airport; tea, coffee and snacks at Nuarro Lodge; unguided snorkelling and kayaking, walkign trails and bike rides at Nuarro Lodge.

 International flights; departure taxes; visas; travel insurance; meals not specified; drinks other than tea and coffee at Nuarro Lodge; optional activities other than snorkelling, kayaking, walking and biking at Nuarro Lodge; items of a personal nature; tips.

-Getting there: This holiday starts and ends in Nampula.
+This holiday starts and ends in Nampula.
 International flights from the UK start from around £1,300, depending on season and availability.
 We usually book these for you.